RafaelRochaS/freecodecamp-urlshortener/README.md

-# freecodecamp-urlshortener
+# Free Code Camp - URL Shortener
-Project for the Freecodecamp API Certification - URL Shortener
+Project for the Freecodecamp API Certification - URL Shortener.
+Also, trying out restify with typescript.